Johnnyfromtheblock4/Johnnyfromtheblock4/README.md

-## Hi there 👋
+## Hi, I'm Simone Visconti! 👋
-My name is Simone Visconti and I'm a web develpoer.
-I changed my life a year ago and decided to start learnging coding.
-I'm currently studying HTML, CSS, JS, REACT, NODE, EXPRESS and SQL, but I still have a long way to go!
-I love coding cause is like bringing words to reality!
-Can't wait to be a good dev and helping the world to be a better/smarter place!

-- 🔭 I’m currently working on a new start-up called Syndicore, the main project is still a secret 🤫
+A web developer on a mission, I changed my life a year ago to dive into coding.
+I love turning ideas into reality through code! 💻

+- 🔧 Tech I'm learning: HTML, CSS, JavaScript, React, Node.js, Express, SQL, and exploring Crypto Chains.
-- 🌱 I’m currently learning Crypto Chains and I've just done a film review website that you can check out [here](https://opus-movies.netlify.app/)
+- 🔭 Current projects: Building my startup Syndicore (a secret for now ) and created a film review website—check it out [here](https://opus-movies.netlify.app/)
+- 🌱 Goal: Become a skilled developer and help make the world smarter and more connected.
-- 👯 I’m looking to collaborate any cool ideas!
+- 👯 Collaborations: Open to exciting projects and creative ideas!
-  - 📧 Send me enquire at simone.visconti4@gmail.com
+  - 📧 Reach me at: simone.visconti4@gmail.com (mailto:simone.visconti4@gmail.com)

 <!--
 **Johnnyfromtheblock4/Johnnyfromtheblock4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.